 Once you have the team you want, how can CX leaders avoid turnover?

 CX isn’t just about taking tickets.
 It’s about solving problems, creating stronger organizations, and building more profitable relationships with customers.
 When CX teams feel empowered as customer advocates, market researchers, and problem solvers, they are less likely to churn and more likely to have higher job satisfaction.
 Remember, your employee experience is just as important as your customer experience.

 We so often forget that work can be, and should be, fun!
-This isn’t an unreasonable goal for CX leaders to achieve, even though the season itself is stressful.
+This isn’t an unreasonable goal for CXOs and CX leaders to achieve, even though the season itself is stressful.

 That said, in order to avoid turnover and make work more fun, we recommend:

 - Outsourcing as much of the Tier 1 inquiries as possible.
 When you take a chunk of the menial work off your employees’ plates, you empower them to focus on being the voice of the customer, helping high-touch customers convert to sales, and thinking of new ways to help the company and, in turn, their own professional growth.

 - Get executive buy-in.
 When leadership is excited about the work your team is doing, employees feel more valued.
 Get HR and your CIO involved in making sure that employee onboarding experiences are top-notch.

 What are your biggest predictions for the 2021 holiday shopping season?

 Shipping delays and supply chain issues will be back, According to Business Insider, much of this is due to increased demand with more people shopping online than ever before.
 If you’re a retailer or shipping physical goods, you can expect higher ticket volume concerning shipping delays.

 Customers will be less likely to forgive your brand for those shipping delays and supply chain issues.
 It’s important to consider when thinking about letting any SLAs slide.
 Stay proactive with your messaging about delays.
 We recommend homepage banners, personalized email updates, and live chat on every product page.